-To give teachers a chance to test out the activity, I created a freebie that’s similar to the sets of mystery word printables in Seek & Spell Challenge.
+To give teachers a chance to test out Seek & Spell Challenge, I created a free mystery word activity to download and try with their own students.
 Grab this freebie from my TpT store and take a look to see what you think.
-Here are some features you’ll love:

 Thanks to My Teacher Field Testers!

 I wanted to wrap up with a funny story from Deena Hayes who tested the activity with her 5th graders.
 Sometimes teachers have to be a little sneaky to get kids started on a new activity, and Deena knew just what to say at the first sign of resistance!